tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/time-series-insights/ga-reference-data-api.md

 ---
 ms.assetid:
-title: General availability (GA) Reference Data API - Azure Time Series Insights | Microsoft Docs ms.title: General availability (GA) Reference Data API - Azure Time Series Insights | Microsoft Docs
+title: Gen 1 Reference Data API - Azure Time Series Insights Gen 1 | Microsoft Docs ms.title: Gen 1 Reference Data API - Azure Time Series Insights Gen 1 | Microsoft Docs
 services: time-series-insights
 ms.service: time-series-insights
 service_description: Time Series Insights
-description: REST API reference documentation for the Azure Time Series Insights general availability (GA) Reference Data API.
+description: REST API reference documentation for the Azure Time Series Insights Gen 1 Reference Data API.
 manager: deepakpalled
 ms.manager: dpalled
-author: yeskarthik
+author: shreyasharmamsft
-ms.author: Subramanian.Karthik
+ms.author: shresha
-ms.date: 01/02/2020
+ms.date: 07/01/2020
 ---

-# Azure Time Series Insights Reference Data API
+# Azure Time Series Insights Gen 1 Reference Data API

-This article describes the Time Series Insights General Availability Reference Data Management API that's used to manage items within a reference dataset.
+This article describes the Azure Time Series Insights Gen 1 Reference Data Management API that's used to manage items within a reference dataset.
 It assumes that the reference dataset has already been created within the environment.

 Reference data includes manufacturer or location data that changes infrequently.
 Reference data is used to contextualize telemetry data and serves to compare telemetry data.

 > [!TIP]
 > * To create a reference dataset, see [How to create a reference dataset](https://docs.microsoft.com/azure/time-series-insights/time-series-insights-add-reference-data-set).
-> * For required HTTP request headers and parameters, see [Authentication and authorization](https://docs.microsoft.com/azure/time-series-insights/time-series-insights-authentication-and-authorization).

 Because datasets are preexisting and fixed, each data packet that's sent by a device would contain identical information.
 Consequently, reference data is not sent from devices, and you manage the data by using the Reference Data Management API or the Azure portal.